fan2/mkdocs/docs/blog/posts/python/builtins/4-builtins.str.format.md

 ## rule of thumb

 Python String Formatting Rule of Thumb: If your format strings are user-supplied, use Template Strings to avoid security issues.
-Otherwise, use Literal String Interpolation/f-Strings if you’re on Python 3.6+, and “New Style” str.format if you’re not.
+Otherwise, use Literal String Interpolation/f-Strings if you're on Python 3.6+, and “New Style” str.format if you're not.